 Curiosity (from Latin cūriōsitās, from cūriōsus "careful, diligent, curious", akin to cura "care") is a quality related to inquisitive thinking such as exploration, investigation, and learning, evident by observation in humans and other animals.
 Curiosity is heavily associated with all aspects of human development, in which derives the process of learning and desire to acquire knowledge and skill.
 Zuss, M. (2012) The Practice of Theoretical Curiosity.
 New York, N.Y.: Springer Publishing

-To spark curiosity in others by consciously elevating our environment through design, fine art and revitalizing ancient art forms through a contemporary lens.
+To spark curiosity in others by consciously elevating our environment through design, fine art, heritage accessories and revitalizing ancient art forms through a contemporary lens.

 Create a collective of curious seekers looking to connect with the world around us; to celebrate vintage, unique works and support artisans in their pursuit of craft.
 By bringing a piece of their labor of love or a piece of the past, into our lives, we are elevating our world to be one of thoughtful acquisition.